mahmoudzohdi/AwesomeBorder/README.md

 #####you have 2 choices :-

-1- just insert your classes and it will work by defult values
+1- just insert your classes and it will work by default values

 2- set you custom values